TeskaLabs/splang-docs/docs/expressions/parsec.md

 Type: _Combinator_.

 `!PARSE.TRIE` expression chooses one of the specified prefixes and parse the rest of the input string using the corresponding parser.
+If empty prefix is specified, corresponding parser will be used in case other prefixes are not matched.

 Synopsis: